-Qantas has reintroduced its First Class offering to customers travelling to and from Singapore, with the return of its superjumbo A380 aircraft and the re-opening of the First Lounge at Changi Airport.
+Qantas has brought back its First Class experience on flights between Australia, Singapore, and London, thanks to the return of the A380 superjumbo aircraft and the reopening of the First Lounge at Changi Airport.

-The on-board lounge for premium travellers has been redesigned by David Caon in a supper club style with seating for 10 people and a bespoke snack menu.
+The on-board lounge has been given a makeover by David Caon, transforming it into a supper club-style space for 10 people with an exclusive snack menu.

 Eligible visitors include first class passengers with Qantas and eligible partners, and those who hold Platinum or higher status with Qantas and eligible partners.